Best coding toys for children

-This may be the most expensive toy on our list, but it's too good not to include and definitely worth considering if you have the budget.
+This is the most expensive toy on our list, but it's too good not to include and definitely worth considering if you have the budget.
 Marty uses programming languages in simple blocks, including Scratch and Python, and comes with comprehensive guidance.
-He's constructed with high-quality materials and comes with an easy-to-use app, all of which make learning robotics and coding fun and easy to understand, but still challenging at just the right level.
+He's constructed with high-quality materials and comes with an easy-to-use app, all of which make learning robotics and coding fun and easy to understand– but still challenging at just the right level!
 Marty has interactive sensors which can be expanded to include sensors such as temperature, noise and light.
 He dances, walks, waves, kicks, speaks, senses obstacles and much more.

 Our tester says: The set-up was really easy as he was already part constructed and the storage case is lovely.
 Everything is of very good quality, which impressed us.
 You can style your Marty however you like and the online instructions and lessons were incredibly fun and easy to use.
 The app is probably best used on a tablet, just in terms of ease of use and layout, but other than that, it was great.
 We haven't even begun to scratch the service of what this robot can do and would definitely recommend it.

 Ozobot is a small computer that can be programmed to move, play and dance by reading color code patterns.
 A great way for young children to begin to understand code sequence and logical behaviour is the drawing mode: use plain white paper and felt-tips to draw lines and coloured patterns for the Ozobot to follow.
 Over time you can create mazes or race tracks, or code sequences instead with free apps for iOS or Android.